 Our Women in Sheds project is a great place for women to socialise, pursue practical projects and share skills – all in a friendly, fully-equipped workshop.

-We welcome women of all skill levels to our Shed in Charnwood.
-It’s a welcoming, social environment where a sense of community and shared endeavour meet creativity and skill-sharing to facilitate fantastic practical projects.
+We welcome women of all skill levels to our Sheds in Charnwood and Rutland.
+They are welcoming, social environments where a sense of community and shared eneavour meet creativity and skill- sharing to facilitate fantastic practical purposes.

 So why not get stuck into those hobbies old and new you have been meaning to pursue, get creative and make yourself some new friends at the same time?

 What is a Shed?